speedoholic/interstitialsdemo/README.md

 	}

 **The adoption of mentioned protocol requires you to set the delegate somewhere.
-This might in ViewDidLoad of your ViewController.
+This might be done in ViewDidLoad method of your ViewController.
 Please refer to the example project for more details.**

+	let smlManager = SMLManager.sharedInstance()
+        smlManager.delegate = self

 > **Note: Make sure that you use “import Sunny” in the files where you are using smlManager.**